 I will adhere to the rules of confidentiality and will respect the privacy of all parties.
-I will not take a case where I have prior knowledge of the child or family members, and I will be directly responsible for the supervision of the child at all times he or she is under my care.
+I will not take a case where I have prior knowledge of the child or family members, and I will be directly responsible for the supervision of the child at all times they are under my care.